nodejs/corepack/README.md

-Unlike `corepack use` this command doesn't take a package manager name nor a version range, as it will always select the latest available version from the same major line.
+Unlike `corepack use` this command doesn't take a package manager name nor a version range, as it will always select the latest available version from the range specified in `devEngines.packageManager.version`, or fallback to the same major line.
 Should you need to upgrade to a new major, use an explicit `corepack use {name}@latest` call (or simply `corepack use {name}`).